aragubas/LiVerse/README.md

 - libtool
 - libsdl2-dev

+### Fedora
+Build Dependencies
+- cmake
+- ninja-build
+- autoconf

-Before running ./build_linux.sh, create a file called '.vcpkg_path' in the root of the project.
+Before running ./build_linux.sh, create a file '.vcpkg_path' in the root directory of the project.
 .vcpkg_path must contain path to vcpkg, ending with /